Commitment + Clinical Leadership = Better Outcomes

 Cutting down the amount of soda in your diet is one small step you can take to be healthier.
 You can start with small goals when it comes to drinking less soda.

-If you have a can every day, try to cut back to enjoying one every other day.
+If you have a can of soda every day, try to cut back to enjoying one every other day.
 Another idea to cut down on soda is to only have it as a treat or for a special occasion.

 Snack Smart